 This purpose built Range has 8 firing points for .22 Rifle at 20 yards, 8 firing points for 20 yard Pistol/Sport Rifle and 15 firing points for 10 metre Air Pistol and Air Rifle, one 10m falling plate and one Modern Pentathlon falling plate Lane, combined with a large Club Room, with kitchen and toilet facilities.

 The Range is fully accessible to disabled shooters.

 Shooting is mainly done on a postal basis.
 We are affiliated to the National Small-bore Rifle Association, the National Rifle Association, the Cumbria & Northumbria Target Shooting Association, Ulster Counties S.B.R.A. and the Scottish Target Shooting federation.
-Shoulder to shoulder shoots are held occasionally, and members travel to “Open Shoots” both locally and nationally.
+Shoulder to shoulder shoots are held occasionally, and members travel to “Open Shoots” locally, nationally and internationally.